keen/cohorts/README.md

 Cohort Builder
 ==============

+An attractive, custom cohort tool that's can be used by your team or your customers.
+Running this analysis means juggling a lot of complex queries and timeframes.
+This tool makes that super easy, and in doing so opens up one of the most powerful, valuable types of analysis to be built right into a product.

-Cohort Builder, powered by the Keen IO Analysis and Dataviz SDKs
+Cohort Builder, powered by the Keen IO [Analysis](https://github.com/keen/keen-analysis.js) and [Dataviz](https://github.com/keen/keen-dataviz.js) SDKs

 ![](https://raw.githubusercontent.com/keen/cohorts/master/docs/preview.png?token=AALA1mYWCYerp6rKA9Ydq9yF_hX1xB3Kks5YB9sMwA%3D%3D)